Chapter 4123-10 Accessing Confidential Personal Information

 (D) Addresses and telephone numbers cannot be divulged without authorization.
 See division (B) of section 4123.88 of the Revised Code.

-(E) Employer and third party information, annual report, and child support / public assistance information.
+(E) Employer and third party information, payroll report, and child support / public assistance information.
 See section 4123.27 of the Revised Code.

-(1) Information submitted by the employer in the annual employer statement (payroll, premium and number of employees) and any other additional required information shall not be open to the public.
+(1) Information submitted by the employer in the payroll report (payroll, premium and number of employees) and any other additional required information shall not be open to the public.

 (2) No person in the employ of the bureau, except those who are authorized by the administrator of workers' compensation, shall divulge any information secured by the person while in the employ of the bureau in respect to the transactions, property, claim files, records, or papers of the bureau or in respect to the business or mechanical, chemical, or other industrial process of any company, firm, corporation, person, association, partnership, or public utility to any person other than the administrator or to the superior of such employee of the bureau.